WaffleInvoice Blog

 - Select: custom pricing for larger teams

 Add roughly 20% if you pay monthly instead of annually.
-Payment processing runs 2.9% + $0.30 per card transaction.
+Payment processing runs 2.9% plus $0.30 per card transaction.

 WaffleInvoice pricing:

-- Free: $0/month, unlimited invoices, unlimited customers, online payments available with Stripe Connect
+- Free: $0 a month, unlimited invoices, unlimited customers, online payments available with Stripe Connect

 Stripe processing fees apply on online payments.
 WaffleInvoice does not add a markup on top of Stripe rates.

-What this looks like for a typical plumbing business in year one: If you have 30 customers and send 60 invoices, FreshBooks Plus runs $396/year.
-WaffleInvoice runs either $0 (free plan) or $228/year (Pro).
-The savings are real, especially in years 2 and 3 as you grow.
+What this looks like for a typical plumbing business in year one: 30 customers and 60 invoices puts FreshBooks Plus at $396 a year.
+WaffleInvoice is either $0 on the free plan or $228 a year on Pro.
+The savings are real, and they widen in years two and three as you grow.

 Features That Matter for Service Businesses

 Service call and dispatch fees.
 WaffleInvoice ships with these as default line items you save once and reuse.
-FreshBooks supports custom line items but does not have a built-in concept of a dispatch fee.
+FreshBooks supports custom line items but has no built-in concept of a dispatch fee.

 Materials with markup.
 WaffleInvoice handles materials with optional markup as a saved line item.
-FreshBooks supports it through custom items but requires more setup.
+FreshBooks supports it through custom items, with more setup.

 Online card payments at the job site.
-Both support online payment links via Stripe.
+Both support payment links via Stripe.
 WaffleInvoice's free plan includes the link.
-FreshBooks's lowest tier ($19/month) includes online payments but caps you at 5 clients.
+FreshBooks's lowest tier ($19 a month) includes online payments but caps you at 5 clients.

 Recurring invoices.
-WaffleInvoice puts recurring invoices on the Pro plan ($19/month).
+WaffleInvoice puts recurring invoices on the Pro plan ($19 a month).
 FreshBooks includes them on every paid plan.
-If recurring billing is your primary feature, you are getting it slightly cheaper on FreshBooks Plus or higher.
+If recurring billing is your primary feature, you get it slightly cheaper on FreshBooks Plus or higher.

 Estimates that convert to invoices.
-Both tools offer this.
-WaffleInvoice's flow is one tap on mobile.
-FreshBooks's is two taps and a confirmation.
+Both offer it.
+WaffleInvoice's flow is one tap on mobile, FreshBooks's is two taps and a confirmation.

 Client portal.
 Both offer a portal where customers see invoices, statements, and payment history.
-FreshBooks's portal is more polished.
-WaffleInvoice's is simpler but sufficient for most service business customers.
+FreshBooks's is more polished, WaffleInvoice's is simpler but sufficient for most service-business customers.

 Time tracking.
 FreshBooks wins here.
-Their time tracker is mature, integrates with project budgets, and supports billable time imports.
+Its time tracker is mature, integrates with project budgets, and supports billable-time imports.
 WaffleInvoice's time tracking is functional but basic.
 If you bill mostly by the hour and need detailed time reports, FreshBooks is stronger.

 Expense tracking and receipt capture.
 FreshBooks wins again.
-Snap a photo of a receipt at the supply house and FreshBooks categorizes it.
+Snap a photo of a receipt at the supply house and it categorizes it.
 WaffleInvoice supports expenses but does not yet do receipt OCR.

 Reporting.
 FreshBooks has more report types and deeper customization.
-WaffleInvoice covers the essentials (income, A/R aging, sales tax) cleanly but does not match FreshBooks's depth.
+WaffleInvoice covers the essentials (income, A/R aging, sales tax) cleanly but does not match that depth.

 Where WaffleInvoice Wins

-For a service business focused on invoicing speed, mobile workflow, and predictable pricing, WaffleInvoice tends to come out ahead in the following scenarios:
+For a service business focused on invoicing speed, mobile workflow, and predictable pricing, WaffleInvoice tends to come out ahead in these scenarios.

 You spend most of your day in the field.
-Mobile-first creation matters more than depth of accounting features when you are billing 5 to 15 jobs a day from your phone.
+Mobile-first creation matters more than deep accounting features when you are billing 5 to 15 jobs a day from your phone.

 You want a real free plan.
 The free plan is genuinely usable, not a crippled trial.
 Unlimited invoices, unlimited customers, online payments.
 You only upgrade when you specifically need recurring invoices or advanced automation.

-You bill primarily by the job, not by the hour.
-Service businesses tend to bill on a per-job basis.
-WaffleInvoice's structure matches that.
+You bill by the job, not the hour.
+Service businesses tend to bill per job, and WaffleInvoice's structure matches that.
 FreshBooks is built around billable time first.

 You want simple pricing as you scale.
 No client caps, no jumping tiers because you signed your 51st customer.
 The Pro plan is one flat price.